bimalenduc/java-trace-tool/README.md

 # Trace HotSwap Agent

-### This is a java agent which attaches to a running jvm and can collect various Instrumentation info.
+### This is a java agent which attaches to a running jvm and write various Instrumentation info to stderr

 Name on fucntion getting called
 The arguments being passed to the function